 CFSI is committed to strengthening the children's film movement within India and promoting Indian produced children's films across the globe.

-An avid lover of arts and cinema in particular, Swati Pandey brings with her many years of administrative, broad based interface communication and outreach expertise, having served Indian Postal Department and Department of Atomic Energy and now Films Division as Head of Administration and CFSI as its Chief Executive Officer.
+An avid lover of arts and cinema in particular, Swati Pandey brings with her many years of administrative, broad based interface communication and outreach expertise, having served Indian Postal Department and Department of Atomic Energy, the Ministry of Home Affairs, Government of India and Department of Forest, Maharashtra and now Films Division as Director Administration and CFSI as its Chief Executive Officer.

 An IPoS officer of 1997 batch, Swati Pandey holds an MBA in HR and Rural development, Masters in Anthropology and Diploma in French.
-She has in-depth knowledge of working with ground agencies in rural areas and is recipient of awards and appreciation from the MoS, Home Affairs, Government of India and Department of Forests, Maharashtra for her public outreach initiatives and liaisoning for production and promotion of documentary films.
+She has in-depth knowledge of working with ground agencies in rural areas and is recipient of awards and appreciation, Home Affairs, Government of India and Department of Forests, Maharashtra for her public outreach initiatives and liaisoning for production and promotion of documentary films.